12 Stress Transformation

 Click to expand

-Often, the plane we would be the most concerned with is the one on which the normal stress or the shear stress is at a maximum or minimum.
+Often, the plane we are the most concerned with is the one on which the normal stress or the shear stress is at a maximum because that is the one on which failure is most likely occur.
 The maximum and minimum normal stresses are referred to as the principal stresses (σ1 and σ2) and the planes on which they act (described by angle of rotation of the stress element, θp1 and θp2) are the principal planes.
 The maximum and minimum shear stresses are simply referred to as the maximum and minimum shear stress, respectively, and the planes on which they occur are referred to simply as the planes of maximum and minimum shear stress (denoted as θs1 and θs2).

-Since these stresses are maximums and minimums (i.e., the slope of the curve is zero at these points) and since the transformation equations derived in Section 12.1 are functions in terms of the plane rotation angle θ, we can simply take the derivates of the two equations and set them equal to zero to find the angles at which we would get the maximum and minimum of each type of stress.
-Using the second set of transformation equations derived in Section 12.1 (though the first set would yield the same results):
+Since these stresses are maximums and minimums (i.e., the slope of the curve is zero at these points) and since the transformation equations derived in Section 12.2.1 are functions in terms of the plane rotation angle θ, we can simply take the derivatives of the two equations and set them equal to zero to find the angles at which we would get the maximum and minimum of each type of stress.
+Using the second set of transformation equations derived in Section 12.2.1 (though the first set would yield the same results):

-Notice that θ is subscripted with a p in the first equation since this theta represents a principal plane as defined above.
-Similarly, θ is subscripted with and S in the second equation since this theta represents a plane of max or min in-plane shear stress.
+Notice that θ is subscripted with a p in the first equation since this angle represents a principal plane as defined above.
+Similarly, θ is subscripted with an S in the second equation since this angle represents a plane of max or min in-plane shear stress.

 𝜃p = Orientation of one of the principal planes, with respect to the x-axis [\(^\circ\), rad]